 Connecting with Malta’s Expats

 Malta has a truly diverse and thriving expat community.
-A few organizations even have events specifically for the expats.
+A few organisations even have events specifically for the expats.

 There are also a few pubs and bars that are popular with expats including Step Down Bar in Sliema, Ryan’s Pub and the Dubliner Irish Pub, both in St. Julian’s.

 Blogs, Forums and Facebook Groups for Expats in Malta